NSX-T Federation-Part 4: Configure Stretched Networking

 3: NSX-T Config:

-- The host has been configured as the transport nodes.
+• The hosts have been configured as a transport node.

 I will show the deployment/configuration of the following objects in this post.